-CEA addresses the needs of households who are fleeing, or attempting to flee, domestic violence, dating violence, sexual assault, or stalking.
+CE addresses the needs of households who are fleeing, or attempting to flee, domestic violence, dating violence, sexual assault, or stalking.

-When a household is identified by CEA to be in need of domestic violence (DV) services, that household is referred to the domestic violence system immediately via 211 or the Washington State Domestic Violence Hotline (1-800-799-7233).
-Whether or not the household wishes to seek DV specific services, the household will have full access to CEA, in accordance with all protocols described in this manual.
+When a household is identified by a housing navigator to be in need of domestic violence (DV) services, that household is referred to the domestic violence system immediately via 211 or the Washington State Domestic Violence Hotline (1-800-799-7233).

-In July 2019, the Coalition Ending Gender-Based Violence and Coordinated Entry for All began a partnership focused on:
+In July 2019, the Coalition Ending Gender-Based Violence and Coordinated Entry began a partnership focused on:

-- 1. Alignment and collaboration of DV services and Coordinated Entry - 2.
-Increased level of expertise among housing and homeless providers in providing safe and accessible housing services to DV survivors in the Seattle King County Continuum of Care (CoC).
+1. Alignment and collaboration of DV services and Coordinated Entry

+2. Increased level of expertise among housing and homeless providers in providing safe and accessible housing services to DV survivors in the Seattle - King County Continuum of Care (CoC).